mlwalker123/CSP_survival_model/README.md

          when using it, please replace the provided file with your own.
 ## Step 3: Directly  execute  the  Python  script.
     python CSP_survial_model.py
+## Step 4: Inspect  the  output  file.
+After executing the aforementioned Python script, you will obtain a file named "Output_file.csv"; "risk probability" denotes the survival risk   probability of patients with hepatocellular carcinoma, with higher risk probability indicating poorer prognosis.
+We employ 0.5 as the threshold to    determine the survival risk probability of patients with hepatocellular carcinoma.